Monthly Archives: February 2016

 BorntoWinWritten and directed by Frans Cronjé, Born to Win is a Christian Faith movie based on a true story that will get believers inspired and follow one man’s journey to find his faith.

 From the producer of the hit faith movie Faith Like Potatoes, which sold over 2.2 million DVDs in 17 languages worldwide, Born to Win is not quite as good, but still tugs at your heartstrings.
-The movie follows Leon Terblanche, played brilliantly by Greg Kriek (Momentum), a teacher at a school for disabled children.
+The movie follows Leon Terblanche, played brilliantly by Greg Kriek (Momentum), a teacher at a school for children with disabilities.
 He finds himself confronted with the question: “Where is God?”
-This sets him on a journey where he discovers that he has never been alone through all the hurt and brokenness of his past.
-Leon learns that no matter how broken you are God is always our only living hope.
+This sets him on a journey in which he discovers that he has never been alone amid the hurt and brokenness of his past.
+Leon learns that no matter how broken you are, God is always our only living hope.
 Born to Win shows how God turns the hurt, frustration and emptiness of a man into hope, faith and victory to inspire people to be the winners they were born to be.

 Directed by Roel Reiné, The Condemned 2 is not the ringer WWE fans would like to see.
 The movie is a sequel to the Steve Austin movie released in 2007.
 The movie was knocked out before the end of the first round.
-Surprisingly, WWE Studios never throws in the towel, and the studio keeps making modicum movies with their wrestlers.
+Surprisingly, WWE Studios never throws in the towel and keeps making modicum movies with its wrestlers.

 With the visceral of taking on the bad guys, Orton plays bounty hunter Will Tanner.
-Tanner and his team are on a mercenary venture with the intention of capturing a leader, played by Wes Studi.
+Tanner and his team are on a mercenary mission to capture a leader, played by Wes Studi.
 He runs a tournament where challengers are forced to kill one another in televised games.
 Tanner’s operation hits a glitch right off the bat, and his team misses out on any potential cash they would have been rewarded for the capture of the leader.
-Identically, Will is in difficulty with the law because they are not happy with his day job as a bounty hunter.
+Similarly, Will is in trouble with the law because they are unhappy with his day job as a bounty hunter.

-Tanner turns into more than a wanted man once a newcomer to the games Raul, played by Steven Michael Quezada, recreates the televised games.
-Not only he makes Tanner primary target but it is not long before Will is kidnapped.
+Tanner turns into more than a wanted man once a newcomer to the games, Raul, played by Steven Michael Quezada, recreates the televised games.
+Not only does he make Tanner the primary target, but Will is kidnapped not long after.
 He is hurled into fighting for his life and survival against his former team.
 A flash of big shots betting on Tanner’s chance of survival is set among a lively cast of warriors and places Tanner up against interesting fighting styles.

 “Full of Grace” Virgin Mary’s Story

-full of graceUnderstanding the passion related to Christian stories has flocked our existence since the beginning of telling stories.
-Each biblical story brings an example to us while the parables offer a lesson, and here we have the Virgin Mary’s account, “It’s not about explaining things.
+full of graceUnderstanding the passion for Christian stories has shaped our existence since the beginning of storytelling.
+Each biblical story brings an example to us, while the parables offer a lesson, and here we have the Virgin Mary’s account: “It’s not about explaining things.
 It’s about living….”

 Directed and written by Andrew Hyatt, Full of Grace captures the soul of the perfection of our Lord Jesus and his blessed Mother.
 Even though the movie was produced on an indie budget, it still shines with the Christian influences of heart and soul.